-For example, traditional media outlets like The Washington Post, The Dallas Morning News, and NBC are using TikTok to connect with a younger audience in a more authentic way.
+Traditional media outlets like The Washington Post, The Dallas Morning News, and NBC use TikTok to connect with a younger audience in a more authentic way.

-Here’s a post from the Washington Post’s account, which uses popular TV show The Office as inspiration for their behind the scenes material.
+Here’s a post from the Washington Post’s account, which uses the popular TV show The Office as inspiration for their behind-the-scenes material.

 Reporters use the platform to show off their personalities in behind-the-scenes clips, and draw on pop-culture references to connect with the platform’s younger audience.